axel3rd/mpg-coach-bot/README.md

 ## Usage

+*Prerequisite: [java](https://www.java.com/fr/download/) should be installed and on your PATH.*

-Create a `mpg.properties` file with your *MPG* credentials:
+Extract ZIP file and update the given `mpg.properties` file with your *MPG* credentials:

     email = firstName.lastName@gmail.com
     password = foobar

-And run program with this file as first parameter:
+Depending your environment system, run `mpg-coach-bot.bat` (Windows) or `mpg-coach-bot.sh` (Linux).

+## Usage (advanced)

+You can execute in command line:

-    java -jar mpg-coach-bot-x.y.z.jar mpg.properties
+    java -jar mpg-coach-bot-x.y.z.jar your-mpg-config.properties

 Note :

-- If no file provided as parameter, a `mpg.properties` will be used in working directory (if exist).
+- If no file provided as parameter, a `mpg.properties` file will be used in working directory (if exist).
 - Environments variable `MPG_EMAIL` & `MPG_PASSWORD` could be used for configuration (override configuration file in this case).

 ## Roadmap